CalJMcRae/pci-dss-scope-project/docs/scope-determination.md

 ### 8.1 Immediate Actions (0-30 days)

 1. Bluebridge Solutions should implement least-privilege firewall rule sets between the corporate, management, and CDE zones by removing any "allow any" or overly broad access rules and restricting traffic strictly to required ports, protocols, and source/destination systems.
+Per PCI DSS v4.0 Requirements 1.3.1 and 1.3.2

 2. Identify and remove all unnecessary network and administrative access paths to the CDE, including direct access from corporate workstations, ensuring all access is routed through controlled and monitored entry points (e.g., hardened jump host).
+Per Requirement 7.2.1

 3. Conduct an immediate review and reduction of administrative privileges across all systems with access to the CDE, enforcing role-based access control (RBAC), eliminating shared accounts, and requiring multi-factor authentication (MFA) for all privileged access.
+Per Requirements 8.4.2 and 7.2.2

 ### 8.2 Short-Term Actions (30-90 days)

 1. Implement separation of identity infrastructure by decoupling Active Directory services between the corporate and CDE environments, or introducing strict tiering and trust boundaries, to prevent credential compromise in the corporate domain from directly impacting CDE systems.
+Per Requirement 8.6.1

 2. Implement segmentation-aware centralized logging by restricting log ingestion into the SIEM to explicitly approved CDE sources, enforcing log filtering/redaction for sensitive data (e.g., PAN), and applying role-based access controls to ensure only authorized security personnel can access CDE-related logs.
 Validate logging configurations against PCI DSS requirements for data protection and retention.
+Per Requirements 10.3.2 and 10.5.1

 3. Perform formal network segmentation testing to validate that CDE isolation controls are effective, including attempts to bypass firewall rules and access CDE systems from out-of-scope networks.
+Per Requirement 11.4.5

 ### 8.3 Long-Term Actions (90+ days)

 1. Transition toward a Zero Trust security architecture by eliminating implicit trust between network zones, enforcing continuous identity verification, device posture checks, and least-privilege access for all interactions with the CDE, regardless of network location.
+Per Requirements 7.2.1 and 1.3.2

 2. Redesign the network architecture to enforce true segmentation of the Cardholder Data Environment, including dedicated security zones, isolated identity and logging services, and removal of shared infrastructure dependencies that currently bridge corporate, management, and CDE environments.
 Incorporate segmentation testing and validation as a recurring control to ensure boundaries remain effective over time.